Unregistered OCX, DLL etc: eg “Component COMDLG32.OCX or one of its dependencies not correctly registered. A file is missing or invalid”

 System cannot find the File/Path Specified or File Access Error

-a) Ensure you have NOT downloaded the Scorer to c:\program files (on Windows 7 or Vista) or to the Recovery Drive
+a) Ensure you have NOT downloaded the Scorer to c:\program files (on Windows 7 or Vista).
+This folder has special privileges on Windows Vista, Windows7 and later.

 b) Try “Run as Administrator”.
-(RightClick on Icon to set this)
+(RightClick on Icon to set this).
+This may help if it’s a privileges problem.

 Access Denied (after installation), Unable to execute file in the temporary directory.
 Setup aborted, Error 5: Access is denied.